Basics of Verilog

 - First a module is declared using

-keyword followed by the name of the module.
-At the end of module statement;
+modulekeyword followed by the name of the module.
+At the end of module statement;is a must.
+Each module statemtent will also have aendmoduleassociated with it, which marks the end of the module.

 - If module have I/O pins then the ports are defined after the module name using simple brackets